joedvorak/Final-Project-24-Auto-Fish/README.md

   <img src="https://github.com/elibarrow/Final-Project/blob/main/Feeding%20System%20Documents/Final%20Code%20for%20Feeder%20%26%20LCD/Schematics/Image%20of%20Schematic.png">
 </p>

 This schematic is for the feeding sysytem.
-It consists of an Arduino Uno Board, a common breadboard,
+It consists of an Arduino Uno Board, a common breadboard, two 10kOhm resistors, two potentiometers, two push buttons, a LCD screen, and

  Code: